opensumi/docs/docs/integrate/universal-integrate-case/custom-config.en.md

 }
 ```

-Read anywhere else -> By introducing the DemoPreferenceContribution into the Providers declaration in the module, it can be used in other modules in the following way
+By introducing the ```DemoPreferenceContribution``` into the Providers declaration in the module, it can be used in other modules in the following way
 ```
 @Autowired(PreferenceService)
 protected readonly preferenceService: PreferenceService;